Bulgaria’s Standard Adoption Program

 |Dossier Fee (Includes shipping all documents, Authentication, Registration, and Translation of all documents throughout the adoption process)||$3,600|

-Estimated Expenses for Bulgaria adoption above fees paid to Small World:
+Estimated expenses associated with Bulgaria adoption not paid to Small World:

 |FBI Fingerprints ($85 per adult living in the home)||$170|